ewldev/animated-template/README.md

 # animated-template
-Using Landing Page from Tailwind starter kit
+Using Landing Page from Tailwind starter kit;
 Adding AOS for animation